barkanb/hiring-engineers/answers.md

 	<img src="https://github.com/barkanb/hiring-engineers/blob/master/Images/agent-5.png" width="50%" height="50%"></a>

-	- Yaml files are extremly sensitive to syntax and stracture issues, it is recomanded to back up the file before changing or adding anything to it.
+	- Yaml files are extremely sensitive to syntax and structure issues, it is recommended to back up the file before changing or adding anything to it.

 2. Restart the agent service.